aantarioo/ProVet-Filament-Laravel/README.md

 * Check your booked appointments

-🩺 Filament Admin Panel (for clinic staff)
+🩺 Filament Panel (for clinic staff)
 * Manage consultation appointments

 * Assign and track treatments for patients